camiloa2m/ComputationalGeometry/homework1_TIN/Assignment_1.md

 1. Find a complete pipe network.
 Such network is defined as a planar graph connecting all the locations sampled; namely, it is the Euclidian minimum spanning tree of the sample points.

 ## References
+* J.J.
+Rincón, Universidad del Rosario.
+Midterm assignment 1.
+September 3, 2021.
+Computational and Differential Geometry 2021-2.
+Bogotá, Colombia.
-L. De Floriani, P. Magillo, and E. Puppo.
+* L. De Floriani, P. Magillo, and E. Puppo.
 Applications of Computational Geometry to Geographic Information Systems.
 In J.-R. Sack and J. Urrutia, editors, Handbook of Computational Geometry, chapter 7, pages 333-388.
 North Holland, 2000.
-L. Floriani and P. Magillo.
+* L. Floriani and P. Magillo.
 Algorithms for Visibility Computation on Terrains: A Survey.
 Environment and Planning B: Planning and Design 30, issue 5, pages 709-728 (2003).
-J.J Rincon, Universidad del Rosario.
-Midterm assignment 1.
-September 3, 2021.
-Computational and Differential Geometry 2021-2.
-Bogotá, Colombia.